profitviews/grid-bot/README.md

 4. Create [BitMEX API Keys](https://www.bitmex.com/app/apiKeys) - choose `Order` Key Permissions.
 6. Add your BitMEX API Keys in the ProfitView Connect Exchange popup

 You can now copy the code from this repo into your Trading Signals editors.
 Code is in `src`.
-The code from the Webinar is in `src/webinar1`.
+The code from the Webinar is in `src/webinar1` and `src/webinar2`.

 *Make sure you understand what the code is doing before you run it*